ademiadeniji/ademiadeniji.github.io/_pages/about.md

   image_circular: true # crops the image to make it circular
   more_info:
 news: true # includes a list of news items
-courseworks: true
+courseworks: false
-projects: true
+projects: false
 papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+I am a Computer Science PhD student at [UC Berkeley](https://www.berkeley.edu/), advised by [Pieter Abbeel](https://people.eecs.berkeley.edu/~pabbeel/).
+My goal is to develop a generally intelligent agent capable of autonomous learning in the real world.
+I believe scaling the human physical data footprint is on the critical path to resolving [Moravec's Paradox](https://en.wikipedia.org/wiki/Moravec%27s_paradox).

-I'm building a new company to scale up human-centric robotics in the real world.
-Currently, I'm developing zero-shot human-to-robot learning capabilities with Professor [Lerrel Pinto](https://www.lerrelpinto.com/)'s group at NYU.
-Follow me [on X](https://x.com/vincentjliu) for updates on my work.
+Currently, I'm developing zero-shot human-to-robot learning capabilities with Professor [Lerrel Pinto](https://www.lerrelpinto.com/)'s group at NYU as a visiting scholar.
+Follow me [on X](https://x.com/AdemiAdeniji) for updates on my work.

-I received my BA in Mathematics and MS in Computer Science from Stanford University, advised by [Chris Manning](https://nlp.stanford.edu/~manning/).
-Before NYU, I developed 3D world models for gaming and simulation at [CSM](https://csm.ai).
-As an undergraduate, I worked at [Tesla Autopilot](https://www.tesla.com/autopilot) AI reporting to [Andrej Karpathy](https://karpathy.ai/) and also at [NVIDIA](https://www.nvidia.com/en-us/) Applied AI.
-I wrote my MS Distinction in Research on adversarial methods for end-to-end text-to-speech, which I lectured on for [CS 236G: Generative Adversarial Networks](https://cs236g.stanford.edu/).
-My earlier academic work spanned multi-task learning and self-supervised learning with professors [Tatsu Hashimoto](https://thashim.github.io/), [Noah Goodman](https://cocolab.stanford.edu/ndg), and [Andrew Ng](https://www.andrewng.org/) in their respective groups.
+I received my BS (Honors) and MS in computer science with specialization in artificial intelligence from [Stanford University](https://www.stanford.edu), conducting research under the adivsorship of [Fei-Fei Li](https://profiles.stanford.edu/fei-fei-li) as well as [Kuan Fang](https://kuanfang.github.io) and [Animesh Garg](https://animesh.garg.tech).
+I interned at [NVIDIA](https://www.nvidia.com/en-us/) conducting reinforcement learning, robotics, and simulation research mentored by [Yuke Zhu](https://yukezhu.me) and [Jim Fan](https://jimfan.me).
+Before then, I worked on machine learning and automation at [Google](https://www.google.com/about/careers/applications/teams/engineering-technology/) and digital transformation at [McKinsey and Company](https://www.mckinsey.com).